planttheidea/moize/README.md

 #### updateExpire

-When a `maxAge` is set, clear out the scheduled expiration of the key whenever that key is retrieved, updating the new expiration to be based on the last retrieval from cache.
+When a `maxAge` is set, clear the scheduled expiration of the key when that key is retrieved, setting a new expiration based on the most recent retrieval from cache.

 ```javascript
 const fn = item => {